andreluizbvs/andreluizbvs.github.io/_posts/2016-08-01-fade-scholarship-hp.md

   - Reinforcement Learning Robotics
 ---

-MSc Scholarship from 2016 to 2018 sponsored by HP Inc. (USA) to work at Voxar Labs.
+MSc Scholarship from 2016 to 2018 sponsored by HP Inc. (USA) to work at Voxar Labs in projects related to Parametric 3D printing, Non-Flat AR and RL for robotics.